Digital-Controllers/website/docs/index.md

 Our community is built on open-source principles - everything we do is publicly accessible and contributable.
 For more information on contributing, see [Contributing](contributing.md).

 Interested in joining us? **Come check out our [Discord!](https://discord.gg/8qXDBVs2XU)** No matter your proficiency, you're more than welcome to join and discuss the intricacies of air traffic control in all its varieties.
+Pilots are also welcomed; bring your squadron along to our events!

 ## Acknowledgements